 NovoCure (NVCR) Receives a Buy from Mizuho Securities

-According to TipRanks.com, Yang has currently no stars on a ranking scale of 0-5 stars, with an average return of -2.6% and a 40.2% success rate.
+According to TipRanks.com, Yang is a 1-star analyst with an average return of -0.8% and a 41.8% success rate.
 Yang covers the Healthcare sector, focusing on stocks such as Audentes Therapeutics, Xeris Pharmaceuticals, and Revance Therapeutics.

 NovoCure has an analyst consensus of Moderate Buy, with a price target consensus of $87.40.